Sh1wOo/Omnis/README.md

 - [ice-cream]()

 ***
-## For example: How to add to your Project
+## For example: How to add Preloader to your Project
 <h4>Adding Preloader Css<h4>

 ```html